tippfehlr/activity-roles/README.md

 [![Invite me](https://img.shields.io/static/v1?style=flat&logo=discord&logoColor=FFF&label=&message=invite%20me&color=7289DA)](https://discord.com/api/oauth2/authorize?client_id=813130993640013874&permissions=8&scope=bot)

-A discord bot that gives and removes roles from users dependent on their discord presence. \
+A discord bot that gives and removes roles from users dependent on their discord presence, but unlike other bots it doesn't remove them if you stop playing. \
+It's meant to show what people play what games and to give them access to specific channels etc.
 Inspired by [Game Roles](https://top.gg/bot/511010215290863636).

 ## Vocabulary